Islandora/migrate_islandora_csv/README.md

 There's certainly more you can do with Drupal 8's Migrate API.
 There's a plethora of source and processing plugins out there that can handle pretty much anything you throw at it.
 XML and JSON are fair game.
 You can also request sources using HTTP, so you can always point it at an existing systems REST API and go from there.
 If you can't make the Migrate API's existing workflow make the necessary changes to your data, you can expand its capabilities by writing your own process plugins.
 Reading the Drupal.org documentation on the [Migrate API](https://www.drupal.org/docs/8/api/migrate-api) would be a good place to start.

 But really the best thing to do is try and get your data into Islandora!
 We intend to create a `boilerplate` branch of this repository that will allow you to clone down a migration template, ready for you to customize to fit your data.
 And as you assemble it into CSV format, keep in mind that if you have more than just names for things like subjects and authors, that you can always make more CSVs.
 Think of it like maintaining tables in an SQL database.
-Each CSV has unique keys, so you can lookup/join entiities between CSVs using those keys.
+Each CSV has unique keys, so you can lookup/join entities between CSVs using those keys.
 And you can still pipe-delimit the keys like we did in our example to handle multi-valued fields.

 In some repositories, these CSVs can be used to make bulk updates to metadata.
 Just make your changes to maintain the CSVs, then run the migration(s) again with the --update flag.
 This will not always be efficient, as you'll update every entity, even if it didn't change.
 But, by breaking down your CSVs per collection or object type, you could keep them small enough to use this process for a small repository.